Novalnet-AG/payum-payment-integration-novalnet/README.md

 # Payum Payment Integration by Novalnet

 Payum is one of the most popular bug-free solution that was downloaded by one million users.
 It is compatible with all top PHP frameworks and used by wide range of developers worldwide.
-Faster integration and deployment of over 50 payment services simultaneously.
+Faster integration and deployment of over 50 payment services can be done simultaneously.

 ## Advantages
 -   Easy configuration for all payment methods